coatl/redparse/README.txt

 == REQUIREMENTS:
 * RedParse requires RubyLexer, my hand-coded lexer for ruby.
 It also uses Reg, (a pattern-matcher).
 RubyLexer depends on Sequence, (external iterators).
-Reg depends on Sequence's predecessor, Cursor, altho Cursor isn't used at all in RedParse.
-The (long-delayed) next version of Reg will use Sequence.
+Reg depends on Sequence as well.
 To summarize:
-  *  RedParse 0.8.2 requires RubyLexer>=0.7.4 and Reg>=0.4.7
+  *  RedParse 0.8.4 requires RubyLexer 0.7.7 and Reg>=0.4.8
-  *  RubyLexer 0.7.4 requires Sequence>=0.2.0
+  *  RubyLexer 0.7.7 requires Sequence>=0.2.3
-  *  Reg 0.4.7 requires Cursor (not really needed here)
+  *  Reg 0.4.8 requires Sequence>=0.2.3
 * All are available as gems.
 (Or tarballs on rubyforge, if you must.)

 == INSTALL: